hoteltonight/HTStateAwareRasterImageView/README.md

 ## Overview

 HTStateAwareRasterImageView is a rasterization system that caches rendered components based on state.
 The advantage over Core Animation's rasterization is that you only draw a component once for each unique state.
+Asynchronous drawing is also supported.

 ## Installation